jabley/monkeyinterpreter/rust/rmonkey/README.md

     cargo instruments --bin vm-flamegraph --open

 This takes longer to capture the data, but gave another very fine-grained view of CPU time for `fib(35)`.

+### CLion with Rust plugin

+Running the profiler in CLion gave a much more detailed flamegraph.
+See [flamegraphs](flamegraphs/) for the exports.

+We can use the exported trace to re-create a flamegraph in other tooling such as [inferno](https://github.com/jonhoo/inferno).

+    cargo install inferno
+    cat flamegraphs/af1dadfcda_vm-flamegraph_2021-05-03-012730.collapsed | inferno-flamegraph > flamegraph.svg

+This showed that time was being spent in:

+* ~15% in `VM::call_function`
+* ~15% in `VM::get_global`

+Both of those were spending lots of time in `object::Object::clone`, which were respectively spending time in `Vec::clone`.
+So that's a lot of memory copying happening.